onaraighl/waveFlume/model2/README.md

-Running the matlab FUNCTION fit\_profile\_data\_bootstrap1 generates the 2.5% and 97.5% confidence intervals for
+Running the matlab SCRIPT fit\_profile\_data\_bootstrap1 generates the 2.5% and 97.5% confidence intervals for

 the fitted parameters.